 This is Avicii Arena

-One of Sweden’s most beloved and visited arenas and an iconic part of the capital’s skyline.
-A landmark for Stockholm and Sweden.
+As one of Sweden’s most cherished, and frequently visited arenas, this iconic structure graces the capital’s skyline and has become a beloved landmark for Stockholm – and all of Sweden.

-On May 19, 2021, the arena was named Avicii Arena – not only a tribute to one of the greatest Swedish artists of our time, but the iconic building is now also a symbol and hub for initiatives focused on young people’s mental health.Read more
+On May 19, 2021, the arena was officially named Avicii Arena.
+This title not only pays tribute to one of Sweden’s greatest artists of our time but also represents the arena’s commitment as a symbol and hub for initiatives focused on young people’s mental health.Read more

 On February 19, 1989, Prince Bertil cut the ribbon and the world’s largest spherical building was inaugurated, then named Stockholm Globe Arena.